ozirichigozie/portfolio/README.md

 docker image ls
 docker run -d -p 80:80 <image_id>
 ```

+The `docker-build` command will find the [Dockerfile](./Dockerfile) present in this repository, and build a Docker Image with it.

 ### 3. Docker-Compose
 To follow this option, ensure you have **docker-compose** installed along with Docker.
 - First, clone this repository to your project's working directory (I have named mine "portfolio").
 Run, `git clone https://github.com/ozirichigozie/portfolio.git portfolio`.
 - Slide into the project's directory with `cd portfolio`.
 - Within the project's working directory, run `docker-compose up -d`.
-The `docker-compose.yml` file within the project's directory will be identified and used to build and run a container.
+The [docker-compose.yml](./docker-compose.yml) file within the project's directory will be identified and used to build and run a container.

 ## Cleaning up
 If you intend to practise all three aforementioned options, ensure to delete the container and image from the previous option before going to the next.